elasticio/gspreadsheets/README.md

 ## Triggers

-### New Spreadsheet Row
+### Get Spreadsheet Row

-Trigger to read the data in each row of a given Google Spreadsheet and passes it to the next step of your integration flow.
+The  **New Spreadsheet Row** *trigger* reads the data in each row of a given Google Spreadsheet and passes it to the next stage of your integration flow.

 #### The process